vishals8/Sudoku-Solver/README.md

 #### Input format
 - Numbers in a row should be seperated by space
-- Numbers in a column shiuld be seperated by a newline
+- Numbers in a column should be seperated by a newline
 - Unidentified numbers should be denoted by 0
 - See the 'test' file for sample input